 At MCS, we value the unique gifts, talents, and personalities of our students.
 We seek to facilitate each student’s individual growth and development in three areas: academic, spiritual, and social.
-Our curriculum is comprehensive and focuses on the Arts, Sciences, English, Math, and Bible, all taught using diverse learning method/techniques, including one-on-one and group instruction from kindergarten through eighth grade.
+Our curriculum is comprehensive and focuses on the Arts, Sciences, English, Math, and Bible, all taught using diverse learning method and techniques, including one-on-one and group instruction from kindergarten through eighth grade.

 To partner with parents in providing a learning environment conducive to each student’s unique giftedness from a Christian worldview, that they might grow up, respond to the gospel of Jesus Christ in faith, and positively impact their communities, churches, and the world.

 Everything we do as a Christian school is governed by two core values:

 We are working to advance the gospel of Jesus Christ (Matt 28:18–20) by embracing our students with gospel and biblical truth, that they might believe in and follow him (Rom 10:9; John 8:31) and proclaim him to others (2 Cor 4:5).